Stø: Tourism

-Anda Island is a nature reserve with a large population of birds and seals approximately 5 km north of the island of Langøya.
+Anden Island is a nature reserve with a large population of birds and seals approximately 5 km north of the island of Langøya.
 Birds that can be spotted on the island include the white-tailed eagle (Haliaeetus albicilla), puffin (Fratercula arctica), great cormorant (Phalacrocorax carbo), shag (Phalacrocorax aristotelis), black-legged kittiwake (Rissa tridactyla), common guillemot (Uria aalge) and razorbill (Alca torda).